TobiasRitschel/hi-solve/README.md

 This project uses CMake and the installation is standard:

 ```
 cd <path-to-hi-solve>     # open a terminal and go to the hi-solve directory
 mkdir build               # create a new folder called build
 cd build                  # change the directory to the build folder
 cmake ..                  # create the build system
 cmake --build .           # compile the code
 ```

-1. open a terminal and go to the hi-solve directory (`cd <path-to-hi-solve>`)
-2. create a new folder called build (`mkdir build`)
-3. change the directory to the build folder (`cd build`)
-4. create the build system (`cmake ..`)
-5. compile the code (`cmake --build .`)

 ### Test (optional)
 In order to test that the installation has been successful